houndhunger/django-restaurant-web-and-booking/README.md

   - **Problem**: The Flatpickr datepicker appears oversized and doesn't fit well on smaller screens, making the user experience cumbersome.
   - **Issue**: The cause is likely due to Flatpickr’s default styling, which isn’t fully responsive out of the box.
   - **Solution**: The Flatpickr calendar is now hidden on smaller screens.
 Future plans include implementing responsive adjustments or integrating a mobile-friendly datepicker.

+ - **Bootstrap Content Off-Center**
+  - **Problem**: Some content of the website is off-center on screens larger than 1200px.
+  - **Issue**: This misalignment can lead to an unprofessional appearance and negatively affect user experience.
+  - **Solution**: Ensure that the correct Bootstrap grid classes are applied.
+Use container-fluid or adjust margins and padding to center the content properly.
+Additionally, inspect any custom CSS that may interfere with Bootstrap’s default styling.

+  - **Advanced booking - Preferences**
+  - **Problem**: The system doesn't consistently accommodate all guest preferences (e.g., quiet area, outdoor seating, etc.).
+  - **Issue**: Some preferences are ignored or incorrectly applied during table assignment, leading to unsatisfactory guest experiences.
+  - **Solution**: Implement more complex booking logic that ensures preferences are properly respected, along with extensive testing to verify correct behavior.

 ### KEEP UPDATING - Unsolved Bugs
 - **Handling simultaneous reservations with the same table**
   - **Problem**: There's currently no mechanism in place to prevent two users from reserving the same table at the same time.